on united in hate - the left's romance with tyranny and terror | book and other reviews news at abelard.org

 In my view, this is a very important book.
 Not because it is original, for any highly informed person knows much of this stuff.
 Not because the book is perfectly constructed, because it is not - it has many peripheral errors of logic.

 This book is important because it collects together so much of the history of the mental confusion, or even derangements, known as socialism.
-United in hate does something very difficult, it tries to penetrate the ‘mind’ of socialism.
+United in hate also does something very difficult, it tries to penetrate the ‘mind’ of socialism.
 It attempts to understand just why socialists are so irrational and out of touch with the real world.

 Now, reading minds is not a possibility for human beings.
 The best you have is the confused communication from human to human.
 This objective is bad enough in normal circumstances with approximately sane people.
 Trying to do that with people as confused as socialists must inevitably be a heroic task, a task that traces back to the work of Freud and others.